Model of models -- Part 1: Appendix

 Note, that Fig.~\ref{fig:caricature01} is not about the issue of explainability of DNNs, but rather it is about the inappropriate structure to represent the correct model, to enable correct reasoning and communication.
 Although, when learning the correct model, it is also explainable in its inner structure.
 But more importantly, it is explainable by communicating with.

 Also, due to the gap between the set of hypotheses or models that a DNN can produce and the ideal model that represent some trained data, you can notice the shortcuts that the DNN produces to learn the data, such as predicting a cow in an image, if it spots a sky.
 I.e. in this case it has nothing to do with a cow or its features.
 Similar effect, of not being able to generalize in LLMs performing multi-step composite tasks.
-Doing this also by shortcuts, or more specifically by pattern matching and subgraph matching, instead of comprehending the tasks \citep{https://arxiv.org/pdf/2305.18654.pdf} This effect is reasonable, since there are no constraints or bias over how the DNN should arrive to truly representing approximated function.
-It is because there is a huge amount of suitable functions to map a limited amount of inputs to their corresponding outputs, see also in \cite{guest2023logical} .
+Doing this also by shortcuts, or more specifically by pattern matching and subgraph matching, instead of comprehending the tasks \citep{dziri2023faith}.

+This effect is reasonable, since there are no constraints or bias over how the DNN should arrive to truly representing approximated function.
+It is because there is a huge amount of suitable functions to map a limited amount of inputs to their corresponding outputs, see also in \citep{guest2023logical}.
 This huge amount of potential functions explains over-fitting in \textit{DL}, since many possible functions can represent the training data without any respect to the general data and knowledge in the world.

 It can be solved in a system, where different models are not learned in isolation, and it learns a model with alignment and consistency-check with other models learned so far, which \textit{MOM} supplies (continual learning).
 That is, the learning performed in interaction and feedback from other models, in order for each of them to be maximally correct.
 I.e., every model should be learned without conflicts with other models, but rather in cooperation with them, which enforces each model to be aligned to its true functions.